-Shoulder Pain, Conditions & Injury
+Shoulder Pain, Conditions & Injuries

 Some of the common symptoms of shoulder pain include pain, swelling, and stiffness.
-Shoulder pain may be isolated in the joint, or felt within the muscles and tendons that surround and support the joint.
+Shoulder pain may be isolated in the joint or felt within the muscles and tendons that surround and support the joint.
 Typically, shoulder pain will intensify when the joint is used.

 Sometimes, pain from conditions that affect the heart or abdomen (such as gall bladder disease) will lead to referred shoulder pain.
 This type of shoulder pain will not become worse when the joint is used.
-Referred shoulder pain may be a sign of a pressing health concern, and should be evaluated by a physician.
+Referred shoulder pain may be a sign of a pressing health concern and should be evaluated by a physician.

 At the simplest level, the shoulder is a ball and socket joint.
 The upper part of the humerus (ball) fits into the socket portion of the scapula called the glenoid.